 Septic tanks receive sewage from the building sewer, small-diameter collection sewer main, or from the grease interceptor clear zone.
 It is typically followed by a subsurface soil-based treatment system for groundwater discharges.
-A secondary or tertiary/enhanced treatment system is required prior to surface water discharge.
 Septic tanks should be placed as shallow as possible to minimize the effect of groundwater pressure on the tank system (see Installation subsection below).
 Such placement also enables the septic tank effluent to discharge by gravity flow to a subsurface aerobic soil-based treatment system.